sachin9514/aspire_qa_challange/README.md

-then add the product name same as in inventory. then there is quntity option and click on that and want to clear that field . whenevr we clear that fild order gose on to close option. so we cant process further
+then add the product name same as in inventory. then there is quntity option and click on that and want to clear that field . whenevr we clear that fild order gose on to close option. so we cant process further.